 American Psychological Association

-The Doctor of Philosophy in Counseling Psychology offered at VCU is accredited by the American Psychological Association.
+The Doctor of Philosophy in Counseling Psychology offered at VCU is accredited by the American Psychological Association [Commission on Accreditation, 750 First Street NE, Washington, DC 20002; phone: (202) 336-5979].
 The program emphasizes the scientist-practitioner model and prepares students for research and service in professional psychology, including positions in university academic and medical school departments, counseling centers, mental health agencies and hospitals, physical health facilities, and other organizational settings.

 The counseling psychology program emphasizes the enhancement of life skills and personal competence.
 Typical subspecializations include disease prevention and health promotion, career and life planning, work with medical populations, college students, community outreach, interpersonal processes, group counseling, marriage and family counseling, multiculturalism, and sport psychology.